Tereit/it2810-webutvikling-h17-prosjekt-4-group-14-1/README.md

 # Instructions (how to open our site)
 If you don't have angular/cli installed, enter the following into your terminal `npm i -g @angular/cli` and hit enter.
-Once this is done, run `npm install` and wait for the process to finish
+Once this is done, run `npm install` and wait for the process to finish.

+Make sure you have mongodb installed on your computer, if not, please refer to https://docs.mongodb.com/manual/installation/#tutorials in order to install it on your operating system.

+Once everything is installed and mongodb is running on your machine, type `node server.js` to start the application.
+Now the app is available on http://localhost:8084.